 Our house smells like Christmas today!
 We made some stained glass Christmas cookies, one of our favourite Christmas activities.
 They are easy to make using my basic gingerbread recipe (see below for a few adaptations) and look amazing.
-(This is one of our Advent Calendar activities)

 14 oz plain flour